Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Jeffrey K. Storey - Level 3 Communications, Inc.

 Sure.
 With respect to what deals do we lose and that will get benefit from the CenturyLink transaction, there's the capillarity of the network.
 And I apologize that we've used that phrase for eight or 10 years now, but it's important.
-The value of the network is based on its connectivity.
+The value of a network is based on its connectivity.
 In CenturyLink areas, they have great connectivity.
-They have great SD land products and even that products that we'll go into be able to leverage to deliver for all of our customers across that infrastructure.
+They have great SD-WAN products and Ethernet products that we're going to be able to leverage to deliver for all of our customers across that infrastructure.
 And so, they bring quite a bit to Level 3 and to Level 3 customers.

-Now I hope that Level 3 brings just as much to the CenturyLink customers into the CenturyLink business.
-But there really are opportunities for us to go out and win corporate networks where they have a bunch of remote locations and maybe we weren't competitive from a pricing and ability to deliver when we're having to buy all of that off-net.
-This will make us more competitive in the market, more able to compete with the AT&T and Verizons and Deutsche Telecom, and British Telecom and all of those different companies while we're operating in the U.S.
+Now I hope that Level 3 brings just as much to the CenturyLink customers and to the CenturyLink business.
+But there really are opportunities for us to go out and win corporate networks where they have a bunch of remote locations and maybe we weren't competitive from a pricing and ability to deliver when we're having to buy all of that off net.
+This will make us more competitive in the market, more able to compete with the AT&T and Verizons and Deutsche Telecom and British Telecom and all of those different companies while we're operating in the U.S.

-With respect to the management, what are we doing to keep management, we're doing everything that we can.
+With respect to the management and what are we doing to keep management, we're doing everything that we can.
 We think we have an incredibly talented team of executives and managers all the way down to the GMs and the sales directors and throughout our company in service delivery, service assurance.
 We think we have the most talented team in the industry.
 And as a result of that, other people think we have the most talented team in the industry as well.
 And so we do get targeted.
-But we get targeted by a bunch of different companies and that you can't go to any of the large networking companies and large (36:18) companies and look in their network department and find anything but Level 3 people running around.
+But we get targeted by a bunch of different companies and you can't go to any of the large networking companies and large content companies and look in their network department and find anything but Level 3 people running around.

 And so we're actually used to this environment where people come and try and lure our team away from us.
-So we do a lot of things that are inherent in the way that we operate, get people opportunities to expand, challenge people with rewarding jobs, push authority down into the organization, so that people are challenged to satisfy our customers and that they have the authority and the ability to do that.
+So we do a lot of things that are inherent in the way that we operate, give people opportunities to expand, challenge people with rewarding jobs, push authority down into the organization, so that people are challenged to satisfy our customers and that they have the authority and the ability to do that.
 That's a rewarding job.
 We try and create those for our employees across the board.

 We also have put in retention programs in place to make sure that we do what we can from a financial perceptive to retain the key employees.
 We also spend a lot of time talking to employees and talking about the value that they create.
 I'm going to have a call on Friday with our sales organization and my message is to them, if you're performing and you're in sales, we want you in the combined company.
 We want every sales person, every good sales manager, every good sales director to help us drive the growth of the combined business.
 And so we do a lot of things to make sure that we are focused on retaining the key talent.

-Now, having said that, we will lose people, and we're used to that, we're accustomed to it, and our funnel of building people and bringing them up is one of the strengths that we had in our organization.
+Now, having said that, we will lose people, and we're used to that.
+We're accustomed to it, and our funnel of building people and bringing them up is one of the strengths that we have in our organization.
 And so the churn of people is inevitable, but it's also good for us, because it gives opportunities for people to step up and do different roles.

 Brett Feldman - Goldman Sachs & Co.